 There is no need to pay more to travel by train from Catania to Milan.
 In order to find the best fare for your journey, try to book as far in advance as possible.
 If you can, be flexible with your travel dates as well.
 You may find significant savings if you travel during the week rather than on the weekend.
 Omio provides a quick and easy platform to compare travel dates and allows you to sort fares from the cheapest to the most expensive price.
 Oftentimes, trains with multiple transfers or longer travel times are less expensive than trains without transfers, but that is not always the case.
 Let the sorting tool provided by Omio become your friend and sort by "Cheapest Price" or "Cheap and Fast," depending on your priorities.

-When taking the train from Catania to Milan, you can choose to depart from train stations like Catania Centrale, Catania Ognina and Catania Europa.
-Your journey can end in train stations such as Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+Some of the Catania train stations to Milan you can start your journey from include Catania Centrale, Catania Ognina and Catania Europa.
+Similarly, some of the arrival train stations in Milan include Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.

-Omio customers who travel this route most frequently depart from Catania Centrale and arrive in Milano Centrale.
+When traveling this route, Omio customers are departing most frequently from Catania Centrale and arriving in Milano Centrale.